cstafie/kyss/README.md

 ## alpha release

-- add tap to play interface for mobile (will probably work on web too)
+- enforce setting username
 - fix scrollbar issues (mobile and web)
 - leave game issues
 - destroy stale games logic
+- domain
-- domain and SSL
+- SSL
 - instructions on how to play (potentially in a menu)

 ---